movementkitchen/website/src/pages/index.md

 ### You might want to:

-- Get stronger, increase energy levels and feel your best in perimenopause and after menopause
+- Get stronger and increase your energy levels in perimenopause
+- Feel your best after menopause
 - Adapt your training through your pregnancy
 - Return to competitive sports after the baby
 - Find a way to train and get stronger with incontinence or a pelvic organ prolapse